Armenia–European Union relations: Military cooperation

+Although Armenia's trade with the EU far exceeds that with Eurasian Economic Union members Russia, Belarus and Kazakhstan combined, Armenia has historically been dependent on Russia for security.
+Russia has a military presence in Armenia, the Russian 102nd Military Base is an active base located in the city of Gyumri.
+Armenia's alliance with Russia, and its membership in the Collective Security Treaty Organization, was seen by Armenia as a counterbalance to Azerbaijan’s sharp hike in military spending (Azerbaijan bought tanks, artillery cannons and rocket launchers worth billions of US dollars from Russia in 2011, 2012 and 2013).
+Prior to the Armenia–Azerbaijan peace agreement, the two countries had fought two wars over the Nagorno-Karabakh conflict.

+On 27 November 2023, a delegation of the European External Action Service and the European Commission visited Armenia to explore the possibilities to deepen and strengthen EU–Armenia relations in all dimensions, and noted that the EU would further explore providing non-lethal support to the Armenian military.

 On 22 July 2024, the European Union approved the allocation of 10 million euros to the Armed Forces of Armenia from the European Peace Facility.
 This marked the first ever funding assistance to the Armed Forces of Armenia from the EU.
 The funding will be used to increase the material and technical capabilities of Armenia's army.
 The EU's Foreign Affairs chief, Josep Borrell stated "Security is an important element of bilateral relations with Armenia.
 The EU has a mutual interest in further expanding dialogue on foreign and security policy, also looking into Armenia's future participation in EU-led missions and operations."
 Armenia's Foreign Minister Ararat Mirzoyan stated "We salute the historic decisions of EU Foreign Affairs Council on providing assistance to Armenia under the European Peace Facility.
 This is a very important milestone in the Armenia-EU partnership based on shared values and principles as well as the vision for stability, peace and prosperity."
 While the Armenian Minister of Defence, Suren Papikyan stated "This initiative will give a new charge to closer cooperation with our partner EU member countries in both bilateral and multilateral formats."

 On 30 June 2025, Armenia and the EU signed an agreement allowing Armenia to participate in EU Crisis Management Missions.
 Armenian Foreign Minister Ararat Mirzoyan stated, "the launch of security and defense consultations with the EU was a critical step towards aligning our cooperation framework with contemporary challenges and intensifying joint efforts to address them" and "allowing Armenia to participate in EU Crisis Management Missions reflects Armenia's aspiration and intent to contribute constructively to promotion of global security, stability, and peace worldwide."